kode4food/welsh/README.md

 `.toPromise()` - Converts the current Promise or Deferred into a new Promise (mostly useful for Deferreds).

 `.toDeferred()` - Converts the current Promise or Deferred into a new Deferred.

+`.path(path:index[])` - Deeply traverses nested Arrays or Objects to retrieve a value, resolving any Promises or Deferreds it encounters along the away.
+Example: `userProfile.path(['personal', 'addresses', 0, 'city']);`

 `.all()` - Creates a new Promise or Deferred whose eventually fulfilled value will be an Array containing the fulfilled results of each provided Promise or Deferred.